dbos-inc/dbos-docs/docs/python/tutorials/queue-tutorial.md

 ### Managing Concurrency

-You can specify the _concurrency_ of a queue, the maximum number of operations from this queue that may run concurrently.
+You can specify the _concurrency_ of a queue, the maximum number of functions from this queue that may run concurrently.
 Concurrency limits are global across all DBOS processes using this queue.
-If no limit is provided, any number of operations may run concurrently.
+If no limit is provided, any number of functions may run concurrently.
-For example, this queue has a maximum concurrency of 10, so at most 10 operations submitted to it may run at once:
+For example, this queue has a maximum concurrency of 10, so at most 10 functions submitted to it may run at once:

 ```python
 from dbos import Queue